Traffic Laws and Safety

 Visit the National Highway Traffic Safety Administration for guidance on choosing, installing and using the right seat.
 See the DMV Quick Tip brochures in English and Spanish for Nevada laws.
 NHTSA's Parents Central has safety tips on a wide range of topics.

-Four Steps for Kids!
+Four Steps for Kids

 Teen Driving Restrictions